What are elections?

 Each constituency returns one MP on a simple majority.
 A government serves for a maximum of five years before dissolving.
 However, the government may call a parliamentary (or 'general') election at any time during the five-year period.
 By-elections may occur due to factors such as retirement, illness or death.

-A Parliamentary By-Election was held on Thursday 9 February 2023.
+The most recent Parliamentary Election was held on Thursday 4 July 2025.
 To find out more about more about Parliamentary elections visit the Electoral Commission (external link).

 3. Police and Crime Commissioner Elections